 The mountain on the left is known as Nissuntjarro while the mountain on the right is known as Tjuonatjakka.

-Silverfallet was closest to the village of Björkliden, which belonged to the municipality of Kiruna.
-The municipality belonged to the county of Norrbotten.
+Silverfallet was closest to the village of Björkliden, which belonged to the municipality of Kiruna in Norrbotten County, Sweden.
 For information or inquiries about the area as well as current conditions, you may want to try the local municipality website.

 Since I made my drive from Narvik, I’ll describe the driving directions from there.